Consumed by Communism: The Sordid Story of how Amartya Sen Ruined the Nalanda Revival

 The comprehensive story of how Amartya Sen thoroughly botched up the revival of the Nalanda University using a mix of nepotism, incompetency and ad hoc functioning

-It appears that Amartya Sen continues to persist in his old ways of squatting on and destroying universities and needlessly stoking controversy.
-The latest is his uncalled-for, disgraceful comments against the Vice Chancellor of the Vishva Bharati University who asked Amartya Sen to be accountable.
-In light of this, it is once again relevant to learn the details of the manner in which Sen completely wrecked the revival of the Nalanda University and transformed it into an outpost of the Congress and Communists.
+As recently as January 2021, Amartya Sen persisted in his old ways of squatting on and destroying universities and needlessly stoking controversy.
+In this case, it was his uncalled-for, disgraceful comments against the Vice Chancellor of the Vishva Bharati University who asked Amartya Sen to be accountable.

 Because the influence and power of Christianity had reached a despotic pinnacle in Europe, the pursuit of knowledge had retrogressed in like proportion to this soul-stifling dominance.
 The burning down of the world-class, mammoth library at Alexandria, the public humiliation and murder of the world-famous scholar, Hypatia is now common knowledge.
 Thanks to this Christianity-induced blind fanaticism, Europe was immersed in darkness for several centuries as far as knowledge and learning were concerned.